tammergalal/katacoda-scenarios/ws-d21-service-focused-observability/step3.md

 Open the `docker-compose.yml`{{open}} file.

-By default, the Datadog Ruby APM trace library will ship traces to `localhost`, over port 8126.
-Because we're running within a `docker-compose`, we'll need to set an environment variable, `DD_AGENT_HOST`, for our Ruby trace library to know to ship to the `agent` container instead.
-You'll find this on line 56.
+By default, the Datadog Ruby APM trace library will send traces to `localhost` over port 8126.
+Because we're running within `docker-compose`, we needed to set an environment variable, `DD_AGENT_HOST`, for our Ruby trace library to know to ship to the `agent` container instead.
+You'll find this on line 57.

-We also want to set `DD_TRACE_SAMPLE_RATE` to be `1`.
+We've also added `DD_TRACE_SAMPLE_RATE` and set it to be `1`.
 This allows us to use [Tracing without Limits™](https://docs.datadoghq.com/tracing/trace_retention_and_ingestion/) for Trace Search and Analytics from within Datadog.
+We're also able to continue traces downstream, utilizing Distributed Traces.

 With this, our Ruby application is instrumented.
-We're also able to continue traces downstream, utilizing Distributed Traces.

 Next, let's look at how a Python application is instrumented.